istio/istio.io/content/en/docs/ambient/getting-started/enforce-auth-policies/index.md

 EOF
 {{< /text >}}

-If you open the Bookinfo application in your browser (`http://localhost:8080/productpage`), you should see the product page, just like before.
+If you open the Bookinfo application in your browser (`http://localhost:8080/productpage`), you will see the product page, just as before.
 However, if you try to access the `productpage` service from a different service account, you should see an error.

 Let's try accessing Bookinfo application from a `sleep` pod: